 Review KPIs and goals often to manage performance.
 But, use data for accountability, not as the ultimate authority to regulate your agents’ performance.

 As you review goals and KPIs, develop your agents where they need help, too.
 You’ll improve their performance by squashing the chance of recurring mistakes.
 That’s the kind of support and management they need to do outstanding work.

-6. Some 20 percent of employees say they’ve had a conversation with their manager in the past 6 months about what they can do to reach their goals.
+6. Some 20% of employees say they’ve had a conversation with their manager in the past 6 months about what they can do to reach their goals.

 Wow.
 Six months is a LONG time to go without a conversation about how to reach goals.
-Especially when employees who’ve had conversations about goals are 2.8 times more likely to be engaged than other employees.
-Skipping developmental conversations with your agents puts their engagement and empowerment at risk.
+Especially when employees who’ve had conversations about goals are 2.8x more likely to be engaged than other employees.
+Skipping developmental conversations with your agents puts their engagement and tenure with your company at risk.

-In your 1:1 conversations with agents, talk about your agents’ goals, your team goals, and your company goals.
-Connect their daily tasks to the end-game your contact center and company have in mind.
+In 1:1s, talk through agent goals, team goals, and company goals.
+Connect your agents’ daily tasks to the end-game your contact center and company have in mind.
 Plus, walk through tips and tactics to help each agent reach their personal and professional goals.

-7. About 23 percent of employees think their managers give them meaningful feedback.
+7. About 23% of employees think their managers give them meaningful feedback.

-More than three-fourths of your team members are skating by without feedback that helps them grow or gives them the congratulations they deserve.
+More than three-fourths of your team members skate by without feedback that helps them grow or gives them the kudos they deserve.
 Whether your agent knocks an interaction out of the park or tenses up on the phone, meaningful feedback empowers them in future interactions.